-Siding with Christopher Boone, Orion is not a pattern - or even a legitimate constellation other than for human amusement.
+We'll side with Christopher Boone.
+Orion is not a pattern - or even a legitimate constellation other than for human amusement.
 Regarding patterns, if one expands the definition of too broadly then everything is a pattern and the word loses its meaning.